LDSSA/batch2-capstone-instructors/brief.md

 - The entries in `y_train` are: `1=died`, and `0=survived`
     - This means that a prediction of `1` is absolute certainty that a person will die.

-## Exploring the dataset
+## Exploring the dataset and modeling

-You are expected to explore and understand the dataset, train a predictive model that outputs predictions of survival.
+You are expected to explore and understand the dataset, and train a predictive model that outputs the *probability of survival* of a person involved in a car crash.

-Use the following guidelines: TODO - fill in from Hugo
+You have already taken a look at many datasets.
+However, good practices are always good to remember:
+* Take a good overview of the dataset before anything else - numerical variables, categorical variables, anomalies, outliers, missing values, etc. Basically, perform an Exploratory Data Analysis (EDA).
+* Quickly create a baseline model - this will be your starting point from where you will improve (or not!).
+* Think beyond what you have in your hands - you cannot fully guarantee that the data your model will see in production has exactly the same characteristics of the training dataset.
+Plan for failure.
+* Pipelines are life savers.
+You probably remember them.
+You generally have one initial notebook so messy with EDA, that you need to create one with the decisions (steps) you would like to have in your pipeline.
+* Don't overcomplicate your final solution - the more complicated it is, the more problems it might have in production.

 ## Deploying and testing